 When you create a volume, you can specify subvolumes to attach to the volume after it is created.

 A volume cannot have more than one system-defined subvolume of a given type.
-The system-defined subvolumes are data subvolumes and log subvolumes.
+The system-defined subvolumes are data subvolumes, log subvolumes, and real-time subvolumes.

 To create a volume, do the following: